alahiff/simple-htcondor-cluster-on-kubernetes/images/README.md

 * negotiator
 * schedd
 * worker
-* worker-v2: worker node with limited life-time (will only accept new jobs for a limited time, and will exit after being idle for too long)
+* worker-v2: worker node with limited life-time (will only start new jobs for a limited time, and will exit after being idle for too long)